 - FACE COVERING: The Town of Brookline requires all members of the public to wear face coverings while visiting Town buildings.

-- Regardless of vaccination status, all Town staff must wear a face covering when interacting with members of the public and when they travel throughout common areas of the building (elevators, hallways, shared office space).
-Employees are not required to wear face coverings while working outdoors or at their work stations
+- Regardless of vaccination status, Town employees must wear a face covering when interacting with members of the public and when they travel throughout common areas of the building (elevators, hallways, shared office space).
+Employees are not required to wear face coverings while working outdoors or at their work stations and 6 feet apart.

 - LEAVE TIME :Click here to read the State of Massachusetts Temporary Emergency Paid Leave notice as enacted by Governor Baker, effective May 28, 2021, employers will provide paid leave time available to employees for COVID-related illnesses, quarantine, and vaccinations effective Friday, May 28, 2021 through April 1, 2022.

 - EPAID SICK FORM: Click here for the Brookline COVID Leave FORM for temporary emergency paid leave as described above.

 - EMPLOYEE ASSISTANCE PROGRAM - No Cost, 24/7, confidential short-term counseling benefits: Mass4You EAP Flyer

 - HOW DO I CONTACT HR about COVID?
 Town Employees can e-mail us here: HRCOVID19@BROOKLINEMA.GOV or call 617-730-2290.